dodslaser/cellophane/README.md

 ## Defining pipeline modules

-At least one module must contain at least one `cellophane.modules.runner` decorated function.
-Runners are responsible for launching the pipeline with the provided samples.
+Runners are functions decrated with `cellophane.modules.runner`, and are responsible for launching the pipeline with the provided samples.
 They are executed as separate processes in parallel.
 Optinally, if `individual_samples=True` is specified in the `runner` decorator cellophane will spawn one runner process per sample.
 A `runner` function will be called with `samples`, `config`, `timestamp`, `label`, `logger`, `root` and `outdir` as keyword arguments.

 A module may also define pre/post-hooks.
 These should be decorated with `cellophane.modules.pre_hook` or `cellophane.modules.post_hook`.
 Hooks will be executed before or after the whle pipeline completes.
 Each hook function will be called with `samples`, `config`, `timestamp`, `logger`, and `root` as arguments.